xvxx/dino/README.txt

     <ADD>, <X>, <AND>, <Y>, <IN>, <Z>, <:NL:>
     <DISPLAY>, <X>, <"+">, <Y>, <"=">, <Z>, <"\r\n">, <:NL:>

 Pretty fun.
-The next step is the parser, so let's see the parse tree:
+The next step would turning those tokens into the parse tree, so let's see it:

     $ dino parse math.ldpl
     vars (3):